57 Delicious Christmas Party Foods Everyone Comes Back For in 2025

 57. Cake Ball Truffles

 Add a can of vanilla or chocolate frosting until you have a ganache-like paste.
-Roll it into balls and let set in the fridge until solid.
+Roll it into balls and let it set in the fridge until solid.
 Then, dip each ball into melted chocolate and decorate with nuts or sprinkles.
 Voila — Christmas party food and table décor all in one!

 For even more fun holiday ideas, check out other experiences happening on Classpop!